 What’s the difference between moufles, mitaines, and gants?

-Gants refer to gloves, so each finger is covered separately.
-Moufles refer to mittens, so while the thumb is separated, the rest of the fingers are together.
-Mitaines refer to gloves that leave the top parts of the fingers bare.
+In France, moufles refer to mittens, so while the thumb is separated, the rest of the fingers are together.
+Mitaines (feminine) refer to gloves that leave the top parts of the fingers bare.

 sweater – un pull